 Historical Background & Context

-Located in the Gateway District, this 35-acre piece of property is Oregon Department of Transportation (ODOT) right-of-way at the confluence of two interstate freeways, I-84 and I-205.
-Once part of Multnomah County's Rocky Butte Jail property, the area was left an island with the construction of I-205, cut off from Rocky Butte and from nearby neighborhoods.
+This 25.27-acre parcel of land in the Gateway area, former Oregon Department of Transportation (ODOT) right-of-way, is located at the confluence of two interstate freeways, I-84 and I-205.
+Once the site of Multnomah County's Rocky Butte Jail and its Road Maintenance Department, the area was left an island with the construction of I-205, cut off from Rocky Butte and from nearby neighborhoods.

 The two themes emphasized for Gateway Green are bicycle recreation and sustainability (wind, solar, water, air); the latter to be in a highly visible, iconic fashion.